-Yanks’ LeMahieu to IL with sports hernia before Game 162
+Yanks’ LeMahieu to IL with sports hernia, Voit done for year

 A three-time Gold Glove winner and two-time batting champion, LeMahieu hit .268 with 10 homers, 57 RBIs and a .711 OPS in 150 games.
 The hernia has been bothering him for the past 10 or so days at least, and he also dealt with a lingering triceps injury this year.

+Voit went on the injured list Thursday with inflammation in the same left knee he had surgically repaired in the spring.
+He batted .239 with 11 homers and a .764 OPS in 68 games a year after leading baseball with 22 homers during the pandemic-shortened 2020 season.

-New York recalled rookie right-hander Luis Gil in a corresponding move.
-The Yankees are also without 2020 home run champion Luke Voit, who went on the IL on Thursday with left knee inflammation.
+New York recalled rookie right-hander Luis Gil and also selected right-hander Brody Koerner and optioned him to Triple-A Scranton/Wilkes-Barre.

-The Yankees have lost two in a row to the Rays and entered Sunday tied with Boston for the top AL wild.
+The Yankees have lost two in a row to the Rays and entered Sunday tied with Boston for the top of the AL wild-card race.
 They would advance with a victory, playing at Fenway Park if the Red Sox also beat Washington on Sunday.
 If New York loses, it will at least end up in one of several tiebreaker scenarios Monday also involving Toronto and Seattle, which are each a game back.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports